opral/monorepo/inlang/source-code/plugins/inlang-message-format/README.md

 **Cons**

-- storing the pattern as AST leads to more disk space usage than storing the pattern as string. a future optimization, if required (!), could store the pattern as a string but would require a parsing and serialization step for each message.
+- storing the pattern as AST leads to more disk space usage than storing the pattern as string. a future optimization, if required (!), could store the pattern as a string but would require a parsing and serialization step for each message and a custom message type for typesafety.

 ---